turboapps/docs/building/working_with_containers/containers.md

 ```

-Push the image by entering turbo push <imagename>:
+Push the image by entering turbo push <imagename>.

 ```
 # Login